suminb/interview-questions/README.md

 # Interview Questions

 Job interviews sometimes can be a daunting task.
-Especially when you're confronted with those algorithm and data structure problems.
+Especially when you're confronted with those problems with algorithms and data structures.

 I'm sure you've been through a lot when you were in school.
-Linked lists, binary trees, directed acyclic graphs, hash maps, greedy algorithm, divide and conqure, dynamic programming, depth first search, breath first search and all those good stuff.
+Linked lists, binary trees, directed acyclic graphs, hash maps, greedy algorithm, divide and conquer, dynamic programming, depth-first search, breadth-first search, and all those good stuff.
 Not to mention space and time complexity analysis.

-Despite the fact that computer science classes were pain in the \*\*\*, somehow you managed to complete them all, and made your friends and family proud of you.
+Even though computer science classes were a pain in the \*\*\*, somehow you managed to complete them all and made your friends and family proud of you.
 You will definitely remember all those all-nighter days with your classmates trying to build a compiler, a file system, and a network router.
 It was traumatizing.
 You realized you can push yourself much further than you